-Facebook And Big Tech Meet With Feds To Confer About 2020 Election Security
+Facebook, Google And More Meet With Feds To Confer About 2020 Election Security

 One thing that has changed, however, is the awareness of officials at every level about the importance of cybersecurity, and the new attitude by social media companies about the need to plan ahead and act quickly.

-For example, Twitter, Facebook and Google all revealed in real time that they'd deactivated a number of fake accounts that were directing messaging at protesters in Hong Kong — which the companies linked with a Chinese government influence campaign.
+For example, Twitter, Facebook and Google all revealed in real time that they had deactivated a number of fake accounts that were directing messaging at protesters in Hong Kong — which the companies linked to a Chinese government influence campaign.

 If those practices continue in the American election context, that could give the public a clearer understanding about the information environment on social media and the amount of energy that a foreign government was exerting to try to influence American politics.